dankelley/oce/cran-comments.md

 * ubuntu-20.04 (devel)

-However, it reports **failure** on macOS-latest (release), owing R-CMD-check having difficulty in locating gfortran.
-There is a pull request (https://github.com/r-lib/actions/pull/232) that ought to solve this general problem, which is not restricted to `oce`.
+However, it reports **failure** on macOS-latest (release), owing R-CMD-check having a difficulty (not related to `oce`) in locating gfortran.
+I reported this as an issue, and in short order a pull request (https://github.com/r-lib/actions/pull/232) was proposed as a solution.
+This PR has not yet been merged into R-CMD-check, but there is reason to expect clean results for `oce` when it is merged, given that there are no problems on my own macOS machine, or in R-hub tests.

 ## Remote Windows Checks